-In a way, we all experience certain levels of anxious feelings and uneasiness in our daily life.
-Sometimes anxious feeling can even uplift mood and give extra energy.
-There is also a strong will power to deal with certain situations however this unsettled state continues for a long period, it turns into a barrier and difficulty in life.
+We all experience certain levels of anxious feelings and uneasiness in our daily life.
+Sometimes anxious feeling can even uplift mood and give extra energy as excitement and restlessness.
+However this unsettled state continues for a long period, it turns into a barrier and difficulty in life.

 What is Anxiety?

-Anxiety is an emotion characterized by feelings of tension, constant worries and fearful thoughts with physical symptoms such as increased blood pressure, tensed body, short of breath, spontaneous sweating, restlessness, difficulty in sleep and digestion etc.
+Anxiety is an emotion characterized by feelings of tension, constant worries and fearful thoughts with physical symptoms such as increased blood pressure, tensed body, short of breath, spontaneous sweating, restlessness, difficulty in sleep and digestive problems.

 Psychosomatic aspect of TCM (Traditional Chinese Medicine)

-TCM practitioners believe that physical health issues are connected to a person’s emotional state (and vice versa).
-Practitioners of TCM view emotions as an integrated aspect of organ functions, and sometimes the root cause of disease.
+In TCM, physical health issues are connected to a person’s emotional state (and vice versa).
+TCM view emotions as an integrated aspect of organ functions, and sometimes the root cause of disease.
 TCM classifies emotions into seven categories, with each emotion corresponding to a particular organ.
 For example, the lungs are commonly linked to grief and the ability to let go.
 Liver with anger, Heart with joy, Kidneys with fear and Spleen with worry.

 What is the perspective of TCM on Anxiety?

-In TCM theory on anxiety is that a person can have excessive energy, also referred to as heat or energy (qi), in the head.
+In TCM theory on anxiety is that a person can have excessive energy, also referred to as heat or energy (Qi), in the head.
 Symptoms of anxiety akin to this idea include insomnia, racing thoughts, and excessive worry.
-In such a case, the treatment would consist of inserting needles into various points on the body, such as the limbs and the head, in order to redirect the patient’s energy for calming the mind and promoting better sleep.
+In such a case, the treatment would consist of inserting needles into various points on the body, such as the limbs and the head, in order to redirect the patient’s energy for calming the mind and promoting better sleep quality.

 How does acupuncture treatment work?

 In TCM, internal organs are working as a network.
-5-element theory is the framework to explain how the organs are interconnected.
+5-element theory is the framework to explain how the organs are interconnected as holistic health in our body.

-TCM treatment focuses on harmonising the internal organs by reconising excessive & deficient condition and treating imbalance.
+TCM treatment is based on harmonising energy of the internal organs by recognising excessive & deficient condition and treating imbalance.

-In Acupuncture treatment, The practitioner takes a careful investigation on each client’s condition by verbal intake, pulse & tongue observation and body palpation to diagnose and treat the individual condition.
+In acupuncture session, the practitioner takes a careful investigation on each client’s case by verbal intake, pulse, tongue observation and body palpation in order to diagnose and treat the individual condition.

 About Jihae Ko

-Jihae Ko is a registered acupuncturist, energy therapist and movement practitioner based in Amsterdam.
-She explores health of body, mind and spirit by integrating knowledges of acupuncture, energy healing and somatic awareness in her treatment.
+Jihae Ko is a registered acupuncturist, energy therapist and movement artist based in Amsterdam.
+She explores health of body, mind, emotion and spirit by integrating knowledges of acupuncture, somatic healing and art in her practice.
 She helps her clients to feel at rest and assist healing process where clients can connect to their own self- healing capacity.

 She is a co-owner of Medicine Body Studio in Amsterdam.